Clinic of Care in Tanzania

 A plan and local partnerships

-With a preliminary site plan and project scope now identified, Chabani, Kyomuhendo and Maharaj are partnering with a group of architectural faculties as well as Tumbili to host an upcoming construction workshop and design studio.
-A first workshop with architecture students from Ardhi University (Tanzania) and École Paris-Malaquais (France) will be held in October 2023.
+With a preliminary site plan and project scope now identified, Chabani, Kyomuhendo and Maharaj partnered with a group of architectural faculties as well as Tumbili to host a construction workshop and design studio.
+The first workshop with architecture students from Ardhi University (Tanzania) and École Paris-Malaquais (France) was held in October 2023.

 The construction phase is expected to take place in early 2024 and will also include the collaboration of The University of the Witwatersrand (South Africa).
 There is immense community support for the project, including from community leaders, politicians, and the local healthcare community.